korseby/korseby-scripts/README.md

 ## Scripts for Converting different file formats
 These are some scripts that convert mp3s to wav and backwards.

+### mp32wav.sh
+- creates a toc-file for a Audio CD.

+### wav2mp3.sh
+- encodes all wav-files found to mp3.

+### flac2mp3.sh
+- encodes all flac-files found to mp3.

+### flac2m4a.sh
+- encodes all flac-files found to m4a.

+### ape2wav.sh
+- converts ape files to wav.

 ### hls2mp4.sh
 - Converts a hls stream to mp4.